 Likewise, research has found that children with MFGM supplementation had greater physical development compared to those who did not12.

-Choline is vital in one year old child nutrition and plays an important role in the creation of neurotransmitters14.
+Choline is vital in another vital component of nutrition for children above one year old, and plays an important role in the creation of neurotransmitters14.
 In fact, these are important for the communication between cells.
 Furthermore, it is the main component of various cells including the ones in our brains.
 Therefore, choline is important in improving one’s memory and learning15.

-Vitamin B12 helps in the development of the nervous system and brain16.
+Vitamin B12 is a nutrition for children that helps in the development of the nervous system and brain16.
 Therefore, this vitamin is important in the development of ideas and thoughts that children have.
 As such, it is vital to receive an adequate amount of vitamin B12 for one year old child nutrition16.

 Prebiotics (fructooligosaccharides or FOS)

-Prebiotics, such as fructooligosaccharides or FOS have a positive effect on the gut microbiota, improving how some other nutrients are absorbed17.
+Prebiotics, such as fructooligosaccharides or FOS is a nutrition for children above the age of one year old that has a positive effect on the gut microbiota, improving how some other nutrients are absorbed17.
 In addition, they contain anti-microbial and anti-cancer properties.

 Yeast Beta Glucan

-Yeast beta glucan boosts physical endurance in children with respiratory problems and helps improve their mucosal immunity18.
+Yeast beta glucan is a type of nutrition for children that helps to boost physical endurance in children with respiratory problems and helps improve their mucosal immunity18.

 In conclusion, children develop at a rapid pace during their first year.
-Their bodies are always hungry and on the lookout for good nutrition.
+Their bodies are always hungry and on the lookout for good nutrition - making it important to pay attention to nutrition for children.
 MFGM and DHA are important for brain development, while MFGM, DHA, Prebiotics (FOS) and Yeast Beta Glucan help develop a child's immunity.
 Immunity is essential for growing children as this enables better brain development during their most formative years19.

-For a one year old’s nutrition, they need to consistently have these growing needs met.
+Nutrition for children above one year old is essential to spur their growth and ensure that their needs are met.
 Therefore, as mothers, it’s important to provide your children with proper nutrition to ensure greater qualitative development in all areas.
 Lastly, nothing brings more joy to mothers than seeing their child grow and develop to their full potential.

 1. Milestones at 1 year (n.d.).
 Retrieved August 4, 2020 from: